NASCAR 09

-NASCAR 09 is the twelfth simulation installment in the EA Sports NASCAR series and the sequel to 2007 game NASCAR 08.
+NASCAR 09 is a 2008 sim racing video game, the twelfth simulation installment in the EA Sports NASCAR series, and the sequel to 2007 game NASCAR 08.
 It is developed by EA Tiburon and released on the PlayStation 2, PlayStation 3, and Xbox 360 in June 2008, and for mobile phones in September of the same year.
 Jeff Gordon is the cover athlete for NASCAR 09 for the first time since NASCAR 06: Total Team Control.
 Through the career mode, "Chase for the NASCAR Sprint Cup", Gordon leads a mentoring program, a new feature offered in NASCAR 09.

-This is the last NASCAR game to be produced by EA for the original platforms before their exclusive license with NASCAR expired.
+This is the last official NASCAR game released by EA Sports for the original platforms before their exclusive license with NASCAR expired.
 In 2009, NASCAR Kart Racing was released, replacing any 2009 installment for the annual series.
 It was EA's last game before their exclusive license with NASCAR expired.
-This was also the last NASCAR game for the PlayStation 2.

 Features

 Jeff Gordon mentors the player in the new "Chase for the NASCAR Sprint Cup" career mode that has a completely revamped 3D menu interface.
-With Jeff's help, the player signs contracts, builds their reputation, and earns performance points by winning in the NASCAR Whelen Modified Tour (PlayStation 2 only), NASCAR Craftsman Truck Series, the NASCAR Nationwide Series, and the NASCAR Sprint Cup Series.
+With Jeff's help, the player signs contracts, builds their reputation, and earns performance points by winning in the NASCAR Whelen Modified Tour (PS2 only), the NASCAR Craftsman Truck Series, the NASCAR Nationwide Series, and the NASCAR Sprint Cup Series.
 One new feature in NASCAR 09 is "Own The Track".
 This allows the player to compete against friends or other gamers and own all 22 tracks in the Sprint Cup Series.
 Also new is the new "Sprint Driver Challenge", in which the player complete challenges in all sorts of situations to earn rep and performance points.
 In the game there are two driving styles available for the player to choose from: Normal and Pro.
 The Pro driving style is more suited for experienced players, while the Normal mode is better suited for beginners.
 The game also allows the driver to build his own car from the ground up.
 Over one million setup combinations are available to make the car handle better and run faster.

 Also new to NASCAR 09 was the Paint Booth Customization Feature, similar to Papyrus' NASCAR games.
 For only the second time in the franchise's history (first appearing in EA's NASCAR Sim Racing for PC), a car customization template was available online which created endless possibilities for personalization.
 Players were only able to see their friends' custom-designed car skins when racing against them online, not non-friends.
 The online connectivity of Paint Booth allowed players to download a car template from the EA Sports website and import it into editing programs, such as Adobe Photoshop, giving users a multitude of design options.
 They could then upload those images into the game and show off their dream machine on the track.
 After EA lost the NASCAR license, the Paint Booth application was removed from the EA Sports website.